Eric Singer Project

 The Eric Singer Project (ESP) is an American rock band.
 It was founded in the 1990s by Eric Singer, drummer for rock bands such as Lita Ford, Black Sabbath, Badlands, Alice Cooper, and Kiss, along with Bruce Kulick (Kiss, Grand Funk Railroad) on guitar, John Corabi (the Scream, Mötley Crüe, Ratt) on guitar and bass, and Karl Cochran on guitar and bass.
-Vocals duties were shared by Eric, John, and Karl.
+Lead vocal duties were shared by Eric, John, and Karl.

-As of 2007, ESP has released three albums and one DVD.
+As of 2007, ESP has released two albums and one DVD.
 The first album is an all-covers album, titled Lost and Spaced.
-Released in 1998, the album is hard to find and is composed mostly of studio recordings and demos.
-The second album (1999) is also an all-covers offering, titled ESP.
-The third album, ESP Live in Japan, was released in 2007, and is a live album.
+Released in 1999, the album is hard to find and is composed mostly of studio recordings and demos.
+The second album, ESP Live in Japan, was released in 2007, and is a live album.
 The DVD is titled ESP Live at the Marquee.
 Chuck Garric replaced Karl Cochran on bass in 2006 and plays on the live album.